-managed care program.
+General Fund tax revenues increased overall by over \$167 million (1 percent) during the fiscal year ended June 30, 2010.
+This net increase is attributable to two tax types: 'other' and cigarette.
+'Other' taxes increased by \$551 million, based on a new Gross Receipts Tax (amounting to approximately \$533 million) imposed on Managed Care Organizations that are parties to Medicaid managed care contracts with the Department of Public Welfare.
+This revenue will allow the Commonwealth to draw down additional federal Medicaid matching funds for the Medical Assistance managed care program.
 Also, Cigarette taxes increased by \$87 million as the result of increases to the cigarette tax by 25 cents per pack and an expansion of the tax to include little cigars.
 However, these two increases were offset by decreases in both Personal income taxes (\$227 million) and Corporation taxes (\$219 million).
-Decreases in these tax types were directly attributable to declines in economic activity during the current fiscal year.
+Decreases in these tax types were directly attributable to declines in economic activity during the fiscal year 2010.